mcjcloud/taurine/docs/spec.md

 var (num) x = 3 * 2 + 4;   // 10
 var (num) y = 3 * [2 + 4]; // 18
 ```

+# COMING SOON

+The below features have not been implemented yet.

+Note that order of operations is not correct at the moment.

 ## Indexing